Even With A New Agreement, Brexit Is Not A Done Deal. Here's Why

 Why is avoiding a customs border on the island of Ireland so important?

 Both Ireland and the U.K. are members of the EU, and the border between Northern Ireland and the Irish Republic is open and seamless.
 It is no longer the symbol of division and violence it once was during the conflict between Protestants and Catholics in the last century.
-Customs checks along the Irish border would emphasize the partition of the island, and there are fears that the good will developed since the 1998 Good Friday peace agreement would be lost and that there could even be violent attacks on customs posts.
+Customs checks along the Irish border would emphasize the partition of the island, and there are fears that the goodwill developed since the 1998 Good Friday peace agreement would be lost and that there could even be violent attacks on customs posts.

 Has the fear of Britain leaving the EU without a deal now receded?